Guidelines for School Groups

 - Why we ask you not to touch.
 Works of art and artifacts are fragile.
 The slightest touch can harm them.
 When we touch something we leave behind fingerprints.
 Fingerprints contain oils and acids that eat away at surfaces.
 The touch of one fingerprint may not seem like much, but it can cause a lot of damage.

 - Backpacks and large bags can cause damage to art and artifacts in museums.
 They are also a security risk.
 We ask you to consider leaving bags at school or on the bus if they are not necessary for your visit.
 Otherwise, your interpreter will allow you to store bags in the Michener House Museum office.

-- Please walk in the museum, especially when using the stairs (no running).
+- Please walk in the museum, especially when using the stairs.

 - Respect each other, your tours guides and other visitors in the museum.

 - Take caution when entering and exiting the museums.
 Heritage buildings often have raised thresholds, narrow doorways, and tighter spaces.

 - Listen to the Lacombe & District Historical Society Staff – they are here to make your visit enjoyable, educational and fun!
 They are very helpful if you are lost, have a question or if you forget one of the rules listed above.